TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Function invocation now has some shared function level permissions + fine grained tenant specific permissions
 * For example, can have per-tenant S3 bucket and infrastructure level enforcement of access limits

+# Technical Breakout Sessions

+I'm not going to be able to fill my time with exciting new announcements, so I'm going to see if I can find any nuggets in the technical sessions for the services most relevant to me.
+My focus is on fundamental serverless building blocks for my cloud spreadsheet project: Lambda, S3 and DynamoDB.

+As last year, I found the [unofficial re:Invent planner](https://reinvent-planner.cloud/) to be most helpful.
+I filtered to 300 and 400 level talks, tagged Breakout or Builders session, then filtered by service.

+## Lambda

-# From Trigger to Execution: The Journey of Events in AWS Lambda
+#### From Trigger to Execution: The Journey of Events in AWS Lambda

+This one is a game of two halves.
+Two presenters, each handling half of the presentation in their own style.
+I found the first half a really useful tour of Lambda internals, focusing on the different invoke models.
+The second half was more philosophical and high level, not helped by garbled presentation that jumped around a lot.

 * [YouTube](https://youtu.be/4zFJ3zDWgeM)

-* Part one: Lambda fundamentals
+Part one: Lambda fundamentals
-* Deep dive into how each invoke model works, lots of detail and high speed
+* Deep dive into how each invoke model works, lots of detail at high speed
-* Lambda managed instances - announced Sunday?
-Get to choose which specific instance type your Lambda runs on.
+* Announce: Lambda managed instances: Get to choose which specific instance type your Lambda runs on.
 Reserved instances, savings plans.
 * Invoke model - synchronous request/response (ALB, API Gateway), asynchronous event (S3, EventBridge), event source mapping batch processing stream/queue (Kinesis, SQS)
 * Async event puts messages into internal Lambda managed SQS queues with a fleet of pollers which retrieve message and do a sync invoke.
 Rely on SQS semantics to retry on failure.
 * Event source mapping is very similar, but your queue that Lambda managed pollers connect to and do sync invoke.